influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 #### Docker users

 We are working on the upgrade process to ensure a smooth upgrade from InfluxDB 1.x to InfluxDB 2.0 on Docker.
-If you're upgrading from InfluxDB 1.x on Docker, we recommend waiting to upgrade until we finalize an updated Docker release.
+If you're upgrading from InfluxDB 1.x on Docker, we recommend waiting to upgrade until we finalize an updated Docker release given the current process is undefined.

 {{% /note %}}